utopia-foss/dantro/doc/plotting/plot_functions.rst

       # Plot the previously imported and DAG-tagged 'plot' function
       # on the same axis.
-      # This function accepts the data to be passed as 'data' kwarg.
       - function: !dag_result plot
+        # plt.plot requires the x and y values to be passed as positional
+        # arguments.
+        args:
+          - !dag_result plot_x
-        data: !dag_result plot_data
+          - !dag_result plot_y
         # Add further plot-specific kwargs below...

       # Add more functions to plot on the same axes below...